Mbed-TLS/mbedtls/docs/architecture/psa-migration/transition-guards.md

 `mbedtls_md_info_from_string()`, `mbedtls_md_file()`, etc. But I think the above should still provide a good intuition as first approximation.)

-Note that all users of hashes use either the PSA Crypto API or the `md.h` API.
+Note that all users of hashes in the library use either the PSA Crypto API or the `md.h` API.
-That is, no user, even in the legacy domain, uses the low-level hash APIs (`mbedtls_sha256` etc).
+That is, no user in the library, even in the legacy domain, uses the low-level hash APIs (`mbedtls_sha256` etc).
+(That's not true of all example programs, though.)

 **Helper macros:** in `config_adjust_legacy_crypto.h` we define a family of macro `MBEDTLS_MD_CAN_xxx`.
 These macros are defined (for available hashes) as